• Skip to main content

 If you’ve been diagnosed with sciatica and have been recommended exercise as a solution then this post will help you make better decisions on what works and what doesn’t and perhaps more importantly, why.

-Sciatica, in all it’s derivations, is thought to occur as a result of nerve route compression although the relationship between what is seen on a scan and a person’s symptoms is certainly variable.
+Sciatica, in all its derivations, is thought to occur as a result of nerve route compression although the relationship between what is seen on a scan and a person’s symptoms is certainly variable.

-In terms of studies on exercise, the biggest variable is always the individuals to which the exercise is applied.
+In studies on exercise, the biggest variable is always the individuals to which the exercise is applied.
 Each with their own unique set of circumstances that will have led to the manifestation of their symptoms.

 Couple that with term ‘exercise’ being so loose as to be largely meaningless.
 I’ve seen studies applying stretching protocols, core stabilisation programmes, general walking and even ‘arm swinging’ under the umbrella of exercise.